datastaxdevs/workshop-nosqlbench/README.md

 - Do I need to install a database or anything on my machine?

 > No, no need to install anything.
 We will do everything in the browser.
-> (although the knowledge you gain today will probably be best put to use
+> (That being said, the knowledge you gain today will probably be best put to
-> once you install NoSQLBench on some client machine to run tests).
+> use once you install NoSQLBench on some client machine to run tests.)

+> You can also choose to work on your machine instead of using Gitpod: there's
+> no problem with that.
+We will not provide live support in this case, though,
+> assuming you know what you are doing.

 - Is there anything to pay?